 I once heard a story, likely apocryphal, that nevertheless inspired me, and that was of a famous pianist sightreading a piece beautifully in one take for a recording.
 I want to say it was James Levine accompanying some art song, but who knows.
 Regardless, after hearing that story, my life goal became to transcend the physicality of the piano so fully that I could sit down and immediately communicate the essence of the music.
 Isn’t that the point of playing, after all?

 To reach that goal, preparing your mind is as important as preparing your fingers.
-This is why mindless warm-ups often fail us.
+This is why mindless warm-ups and exercises often fail us.
 What good are toasty hands if your brain is on holiday?
 As you’re warming up your body, start gearing up your brain for the challenge ahead.

 This doesn’t mean that your warm up needs to be mentally taxing.
 You could simply be aware of your physical intentions, for instance, which big muscles you’re loosening up at the moment.
 You could play a particular chord progression and focus on voicing certain inner voices.
 Over time you may discover that the more attuned you are to good technique and what makes it happen, the less fiddling around you need to achieve it.
 You can actually think your way to better playing right off the bat!

 Warming up need not be a do-or-die situation.
 Nor need it be exactly the same every day.
-The goal is to prepare your body and mind for what you’re about to do, and to work your way up to peak performance slowly and safely.
+The goal is to prepare your body and mind for what you’re about to do, and to exercise your way up to peak performance slowly and safely.
 Beyond that, the rest is up to you!

 Just don’t tell me what’s in that mug, okay?